= Top southern state :

 only available for totals, not available for all indicators

-Percent of students beginning postsecondary education at a North Carolina community college (2-year public institution) who complete a degree or credential from any institution within 6 years.
-These rates were updated in 2023, referring to students who began their postsecondary studies in 2017.
+Percent of students beginning postsecondary education at a North Carolina Community College System (NCCC) school (2-year public institution) who complete a degree or credential from any institution within 6 years.
+These rates were updated in 2024, referring to students who began their postsecondary studies in 2018.

 By 2030, the goal is to have 45% of students who begin college at an NC community college complete a degree or credential within six years.
 North Carolina is currently exceeding this goal which was set by the myFutureNC Commission.